nsychev/watermark-printer/README.md

+Virtual IPP Printer that adds watermarks and forwards job to another printer.

 A slightly refactored version of [ippper.rs](https://github.com/ArcticLampyrid/ippper.rs).

-## TODO:
+## Build

-1. Linux client support: CUPS “Generic PDF Printer” refuses to send raw PDF jobs, but instead sends HP/JL (PJL) files.
-It's trivial to convert them to PDF, but it needs a bit of time.

-2. (maybe?)
-Log all jobs.

-3. Command-line interface to choose settings (e.g. virtual printer name, target printer, etc).

-4. Test against CUPS Class.
+Latest stable Rust will be fine. `cargo build -r` will do the job.

-## How to run (Windows, Linux)
+## How to run

-1. Install CUPS and libcups(?) if you're using Linux.

-2. Ensure there is a printer connected to your PC.

-3. Then run `cargo run`.
+1. You need IPP support in your target printer.
+For example, if you have CUPS, it will work out of the box.

+   Fetch printer URL.
+E.g. for CUPS printer it will be `ipp://localhost:631/printers/name` or `ipp://localhost:631/classes/name`.

+2. Run binary.
+The only required option is `--next-ipp <url>` that sets your printer URL.

+   Also you can use `-n / --name <name>`, `-p / --port <port>` (default: 631), `-s / --storage <path>` (default: `/tmp/nercprint`).

-4. Add IPP printer `http://<IP>:1337`.
+3. Add IPP printer `http://<IP>:<PORT>`.
 Ensure to specify `http` scheme if you're on Windows.

+## How to customize

+We now print the THIRD octet of user IP address on the printout with leading zeroes.

+It can be changed in [`handler.rs`](src/handler.rs#L76).

+Sorry, but now it requires rebuilding.